open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/automatic/_index.md

 weight: 30
 ---

-Automatic instrumentation provides a way to instrument any NodeJS application and capture telemetry data from many popular libraries and frameworks without any code changes.
+Automatic instrumentation provides a way to instrument any Node.js application and capture telemetry data from many popular libraries and frameworks without any code changes.